MicrosoftDocs/entra-docs/docs/identity/monitoring-health/howto-access-activity-logs.md

 - Research a user's sign-in activity or track an application's usage.
 - Review details around group name changes, device registration, and password resets with audit logs.
 - Use the Identity Protection reports for monitoring at risk users, risky workload identities, and risky sign-ins.
-- To ensure that your users can access the applications in use in your tenant, you can review the sign-in success rate in the Microsoft Entra application activity (preview) report from Usage and insights.
+- You can review the sign-in success rate in the Microsoft Entra application activity (preview) report from Usage and insights to ensure that your users can access the applications in use in your tenant.
 - Compare the different authentication methods your users prefer with the Authentication methods report from Usage and insights.

 ### Quick steps